1991 Australian Men's Hardcourt Championships

 The 1991 Australian Men's Hardcourt Championships was a men's tennis tournament played on indoor hard courts in Adelaide, Australia and was part of the ATP World Series of the 1991 ATP Tour.
-It was the 14th edition of the tournament and was held from 31 December 1990 to 7 January 1991.
+It was the 14th edition of the tournament and was held from 31 December 1990 until 6 January 1991.
 Unseeded Nicklas Kulti won the singles title.